 The sum map for the full spectrum ROI can be used in conjunction with EDS maps for real elemental ROIs.
 In these elemental maps, however, instead of summing the ROI data at each pixel from both detectors together, the maximum counts between the two ROI data sets are used.

 These maps are overlaid on an inverted and binarized sum map for the full spectrum ROI.
 In these combined maps, white points are regions that cannot be detected using either of the two detectors.
 The black points indicate areas where the element is not present.
-An example for two elements, silicon and copper, is shown in Figure 7.
+An example of two elements, silicon, and copper, is shown in Figure 7.

 Figure 7.
 Maximum signal EDS maps for Cu and Si from the fracture surfaces.